flaviovdf/flaviovdf.github.io/index.md

 **Conference and workshop papers (English)**

-* *An Investigation of User ActionsExposed to YouTubeand Experiences when Video Ads* <br/>
+* *An Investigation of User Actions and Experiences when Exposed to YouTube Video Ads* <br/>
   Mariana Arantes, Flavio Figueiredo, Raquel O. Prates, Jussara M. Almeida <br/>
   Brazilian Symposium on Multimedia and the Web - 2018 <br/>
   [PDF](papers/arantes2018-webmedia.pdf)